 The SCS GMP audit will provide you with evidence that your company is meeting industry and regulatory requirements pertaining to making safe products.
-In many instances this is a basic requirement for acceptance into retail or food service establishments and purchasing contracts.
+In many instances, this is a basic requirement for acceptance into retail or food service establishments and purchasing contracts.

 How do GMP audits fit within GFSI Level certification?

 GMP audits will cover or align with those outlined in the GFSI Global Markets program.
-That program provides for basic and intermediate levels of assessment that are used as stepping stones towards achieving certification to a GFSI recognized standard.
+That program provides for basic and intermediate levels of assessment that are used as stepping stones toward achieving certification to a GFSI recognized standard.

 How long does a GMP food safety audit take to complete?

-For a small or medium sized business the GMP audit would typically take 1 day.
+For a small or medium-sized business, the GMP audit would typically take 1 day.
 For more complex operations and where multiple different types of processing are being completed, the audit time can extend to 2 or more days.

 How long does GMP certification last?

-Certificates are generated with a 1 year expiry, usually from the date of the audit.
+Certificates are generated with a 1-year expiry, usually from the date of the audit.
 As such, an annual audit is required in order to maintain certification.

-GMP audits assess pre-requisite programs such as maintenance, sanitation, pest control, premises, training and recall.
-These are programs used everyday to maintain a food safety program.
+GMP audits assess pre-requisite programs such as maintenance, sanitation, pest control, premises, training, and recall.
+These are programs used every day to maintain a food safety program.
 A HACCP audit assesses your HACCP or Food Safety Plan.
 This plan would need to follow the internationally accepted Codex approach to food safety risk assessment or a regulatory preventive control approach.
 The outcome of either of those approaches is a plan that assesses risks and hazards specific to your processes and ingredients and outlines the control measures you have in place to mitigate the hazards from occurring.